Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Lab/prelabs_folder/prelab5.md

 allows for the application of logic on to a process or system.
 This work will not in-depth about how to do LTL, but will provide an outline of some critical concepts.

 LTL is composed of the following elements: variables, boolean values, and operators that make up properties (model-related traits).
 Some of the operators are the "and" ($\land$), "or" ($\vee$), "exclusive or" ($\oplus$), "not" ($\neg$), "until" (U), "next" (X), and "eventually" ($\rightarrow$) operators.
 These operators can combine into compositions in the context of variables which allow for creating statements such as "this event will _eventually_ happen at some point in the system's lifetime _and_ be true afterward".
-And the path defined by LTL statements is verified by model checking - which os similar to simulating each possibility and ensuring that the behavior matches the description.
-More information is available in dedicated sources on LTL like
+And the path defined by LTL statements is verified by model checking - which is similar to simulating each possibility and ensuring that the behavior matches the description.
+More information is available in dedicated sources on LTL:
 {cite:p}`fisher2011introduction`, {cite:p}`wang2019formal`, and {cite:p}`clarke1997another`.

 What follows is an example of using LTL in a Python-Based Library[^2], PyReason.
-Suppose there is a traffic light that has three states: green, yellow, and red, and the following transition pattern applies: $S_green \rightarrow S_yellow \rightarrow S_red \rightarrow S_green$.
+Suppose there is a traffic light that has three states: green, yellow, and red, and the following transition pattern applies: $S_{green} \rightarrow S_{yellow} \rightarrow S_{red} \rightarrow S_{green}$.

 Logically, three properties of this system can be defined as the following: